Breed: Quarter Horse Type, Unregistered/Grade

 Status: In training/rehabilitation, Available for adoption as a project/companion (not ridable at this time)

 Penny was the first horse we chose at Finally Home.
 As we walked around the feed lot, overwhelmed, looking at the many horses needing homes, we met Penny, as she stood alone.
 She immediately started following us around, cautiously at first... and then without hesitation, she became our pocket pony.
-I say we chose her, but in truth, she chose us.
+We say we chose her, but in truth, she chose us.
 She decided that no matter what, she was coming home with us.

 Penny did quite well from a health standpoint in those early months - until she started to develop a small bump right next to her eye.
 After it was removed, it became severely infected, putting her in quarantine for many months.
 Then, after the infection finally healed, the bump came back with a vengeance - a sarcoid tumor...cancer.
 Once again, she went back into surgery, this time the sarcoid was twenty times its original size - like two ping pong balls next to each other.
 However, she rallied and recovered quite well, while undergoing ongoing cancer treatment from within her tumor (small chemo beads sewn into the tumor's base), and her prognosis is good.